arjunattam/arjun.is/_posts/2018-11-02-early-employee.md

 Co-founder conflict is fairly common, and an early employee can find themselves stuck between a rock and a hard place when that happens.
 In more startups the co-founder relationship is not actually collaborative: co-founders challenge each other, handle disagreement with mutual respect.
 Getting to understand the co-founder relationship is critical, and you must have one-on-ones with co-founders.
 In those conversations, ask the following:

-* When was the last disagreement with the other co-founders?
+- When was the last disagreement with the other co-founders?
 Walk me through that situation.
-* What is one thing you would do differently but have not been able to?
+- What is one thing you would do differently but have not been able to?
 What are the challenges that you ran into?

-An unequal co-founder relationship is fairly common, with one dominate co-founder.
-This co-founder should have access to customers.
+An unequal co-founder relationship is fairly common, with one dominant co-founder.
+This co-founder should be the access to customers.
 For example, if the startup is building a SaaS tool for pharma R&D, the dominant co-founder needs to have deep connections in the industry.
 If the dominant co-founder does not own customer relationships, you have a red flag.

 ## Product development process